Frawaa78/AppTrack/docs/technical-architecture.md

 ## Integration Architecture System - NEW v3.1

 ### Overview
-The Integration Architecture System provides visual diagram creation and management for applications with integrations, using Mermaid.js for professional diagram rendering.
+The DataMap Visual Architecture System provides interactive diagram creation and management for applications with integrations, using the DrawFlow library for professional interactive diagram editing and AI-powered analysis.

 ### Architecture Components
 ```